-- · Identify and assess potential risk areas in our supply chains. - · Mitigate the risk of slavery and human trafficking occurring in our supply chains. - · Monitor potential risk areas in our supply chains.
+- · Identify and assess potential risk areas in our supply chains. - Mitigate the risk of slavery and human trafficking occurring in our supply chains. - Monitor potential risk areas in our supply chains.

 We are operating in a sector that has a relatively high risk of slavery and human trafficking.
 We mitigate this risk by developing long standing sustainable relationships with our accredited suppliers.
 As part of the Agrial Group many of these suppliers are integrated into the supply chain as part of the wider Company.
-By working closely with UK suppliers and carrying out ethical audits we minimize the risk occurring.
-Our UK growers, including those with SMETA audits in place, have been visited and audited by the HR teams as part of our due diligence.
-The HR Managers have undertaken an external accredited auditing course to enable them to carry out these audits in a fair, transparent and comprehensive manner.
+By working closely with UK suppliers and carrying out ethical audits we minimise the risk occurring.
+Our UK growers have been visited and audited as part of our due diligence.
+Those carrying out the audits have undertaken an external accredited auditing course to enable them to carry out these audits in a fair, transparent and comprehensive manner.
 Any non-conformances were then discussed and in partnership, suppliers were helped to resolve any issues.

 By working in conjunction with Stronger Together and GLAA and promoting their posters, visual aids and helplines on site, we offer a confidential service so that people can raise concerns about slavery and human trafficking in our supply chains.
 All temporary labour supplied to our sites will be via an employment agency that is registered with the GLAA.
-In 2018 regular worker interviews took place with agency workers to ensure any potential risk of exploitation from traffickers could be determined.
+Regular worker interviews take place both with our employees and agency workers to ensure any potential risk of exploitation from traffickers could be determined.